 Then her father got news.
 His job was being transferred to a place with no mall.
 No escalators.
 No fountains.
 No Elitches.
 Quite rudely she was taken from Denver to the remote desert and peach-dotted landscape of Grand Junction.
 It was a good thing, ultimately.
 She learned to love the astounding natural beauty of our state.
 She realized if she couldn’t be entertained by the offerings of a big city, she’d have to entertain herself.
 So she began to read and write and plot ways to escape.
 After high school graduation, she joined the tie-dyed masses at CU-Boulder, promising her friends back home she’d never, ever change.
 But she did.

 After three years of classes like Ancient Athletics, she returned home to Grand Junction where she got a job slinging burritos and beer at a local favorite hangout.
 Not content to forever ask “red or green chili?” she enrolled at Mesa State College, where she met her future husband, Lee.
 They each earned a BA in English Literature.
 Shortly after graduation, they married and settled into a quiet life in the Grand Valley.
 Their first daughter, Aidan, was born in 1997.
 Their second child, a boy named Ryley, came along a mere 18 months later.
 Job prospects for English majors weren’t abundant in the Grand Valley, so they decided to move back to the Denver metro area in mid-1999.

 Five more kids have joined the family since returning to the front range and another is on the way.
 Their names are Sam, Tommy, Joel, Beatrix and Archer.
 Life with seven kids is never quiet, so she began blogging in 2004 as a way to record and reflect on the whirlwind.
 She calls her blog Lifenut.
-She is also a regular contributor for the popular blog 5 Minutes for Parenting.
 Twitter ID: lifenut